michalmonday/xohw23-121/docs/data_extraction.md

 <img alt="ERROR: IMAGE WASNT DISPLAYED" src="../images/ContinuousMonitoringSystem_IFC_definition.bsv.png" />

-Continuous monitoring system module (`cms_ip_wrapper` on image below) receives these signals as inputs, it then decides whether or not to collect them (that is elaborated in [Data filtering](#data-filtering) section).
+Continuous monitoring system module (`cms_ip_wrapper` on image below) receives these signals as inputs, it then decides whether or not to collect them (that is elaborated in [Data filtering modes](#data-filtering-modes) section).
 The continuous monitoring module is responsible for counting each performance event, and counting clock cycles since last collected item.
-If the data item is to be collected, it turns all values into a single 512 bit vector and transfers it to AXI4-Stream Data FIFO using AXI protocol.
-Contents of that 512 bit vector are described in the [What data is collected](#what-data-is-collected) section.
+If the data item is to be collected, it turns all values into a single 1024 bit vector and transfers it to AXI4-Stream Data FIFO using AXI protocol.
+Contents of that 1024 bit vector are described in the [What data is collected](#what-data-is-collected) section.
 <!-- <img src="../images/cms_ifc.png" width=300/> -->
 <img alt="ERROR: IMAGE WASNT DISPLAYED" src="../images/data_transfer_path_block_design.png" width=500/>